 We’ll start our deep dive into hedge funds with the basics – defining them.

-According to the Securities and Exchange Commission (SEC), “hedge funds pool money from investors and invest in securities or other types of investments with the goal of getting positive returns.”
+According to the Securities and Exchange Commission (SEC), “hedge funds pool money from investors and invest in securities or other investments to get positive returns.”

 What do we mean by this?

-Khan Academy also does a great job providing an introduction to hedge funds and how they differ from mutual funds.
+Khan Academy also does a great job introducing hedge funds and how they differ from mutual funds.